Lea esta hoja informativa en español

 Many long-term survivors take a dizzying array of pills each day, for HIV and for other health conditions they're managing (comorbidities).
-They may also take vitamins, supplements, birth control methods, and pain relievers, all of which can increase the likelihood of drug interactions.
+They may also take vitamins, supplements, contraceptive pills, and pain relievers, all of which can increase the likelihood of drug interactions.

-A review of numerous studies of people who acquired HIV at birth (perinatally) found that younger long-term survivors were more likely to have their HIV treatment be unsuccessful than adults, for a number of reasons:
+A review of numerous studies of people who acquired HIV at birth (perinatally) found that lifetime survivors were more likely to have their HIV treatment be unsuccessful than adults, for a number of reasons:

 - They may have been exposed to HIV treatment in the womb that increased their chances of HIV drug resistance

 - Their treatment histories tend to be just as complex as those described above for older-adult LTS, and complicated by fewer medication options for children due to fixed doses and the need for dose adjustment for weight